Why should you hire me?

 – Judith Dupré, judithdupre.com

-Having worked on stories with Renee, I’ve benefitted from her careful sentence crafting and precise choice of details.
+Having worked on stories with Renee, I’ve benefited from her careful sentence crafting and precise choice of details.
 Her empathy leads her to the resonating questions, whether directed at a journalistic source or at another writer.
 Her doggedness leads her to answers and beautifully polished prose.
 I’m grateful to have had the chance to learn from her and would recommend it without pause.

 - Carli Brosseau, Arizona Daily Star